NicollasMatheus37/projeto-pic-2/README.md

 O `git commit` grava o conteúdo do índice e coloca em no repositório local.
 ## git push
 O `git push` sobe os commits gravados para o repositório remoto.

+# Rodando o Projeto

+Run `ng serve` for a dev server.
+Navigate to `http://localhost:4200/`.
+The app will automatically reload if you change any of the source files.